Surrounding Area

 Connecticut Avenue is home to a variety of retailers including local favorites such as Kramers, Tiny Jewelry Box, Looped Yarn Works, and Jenni Bick.

-DC Pride parade route
+DC Pride Parade

 Embassy Row